ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/phi-quickstart.md

   - data-transfer nodes: `pdt1.wynton.ucsf.edu` and `pdt2.wynton.ucsf.edu`

-* Wynton Protected users must _not_ use any of the non-protected nodes on Wynton, including log1, log2, dev1, dev2, dev3, gpudev1, dt1, and dt2.
+* Wynton Protected users must _not_ use any of the Wynton Regular nodes on Wynton, including log1, log2, dev1, dev2, dev3, gpudev1, dt1, and dt2.

 * Data containing P3 must not be transferred to, mounted on, or processed with any Wynton HPC cluster resources outside of the PHI-designated `/wynton/protected/` location.
 P4 data is prohibited.